rems-project/linksem/README.md

 Current clients of the formalisation are: Shaked Flur, Kathy Gray, Christopher Pulte, and Susmit Sarkar, authors of the `ppcmem2` tool.

-This work is funded by [REMS: Rigorous Engineering of Mainstream Systems](http://http://www.cl.cam.ac.uk/~pes20/rems), EPSRC Programme Grant, EP/K008528/1.
+This work is funded by [REMS: Rigorous Engineering of Mainstream Systems](http://www.cl.cam.ac.uk/~pes20/rems), EPSRC Programme Grant EP/K008528/1.

 ## Directory structure